Aman12x/Aman12x/README.md

 📫 Reach me at: singhaman0524@gmail.com

-⚡ Fun fact: I’m equally passionate about crafting scalable data systems as I am about Sports(in general) and attending every music concert i can  💪
+⚡ Fun fact: I’m equally passionate about crafting scalable Machine Learning systems as I am about Sports(in general) and attending every music concert i can 🎤�

 ---